Grace One Church

 Clarifying the job of the EM website

-The English Ministry site’s primary job is to serve as a clear, trustworthy digital front door that turns curiosity into concrete next steps: visiting a service, filling out a connect form, joining a group, or staying informed about ministries.
-A secondary job is to support existing members with quick access to rhythms, ministries, and resources while still reflecting a distinctly multigenerational and multi‑cultural community.
+The primary job is to serve as a clear, trustworthy digital front door that turns seeking into finding: visiting a service, filling out a connect form, joining a group, or staying informed about events.
+A secondary job is to support existing members with quick access to schedules, ministries, and resources.

 Diagnosis